 The ensuite bathrooms are large enough to swing a leopard and feature double showers, freestanding terracotta sinks and ample storage space.
 White cotton towels, fluffy bathrobes and heavenly-scented toiletries by Charlotte Rhys (“Methaphysika: Scents of Gorah”) complete the indulgent yet earthy feel.

 After dinner, a preheated tent, a fluffy hot-water bottle, poetic notes and little chocolate elephants on your pillow welcome you back to your canopied abode.
-As there is no electricity, your Blackberry goes home with the managers to recharge its batteries, thus allowing you to do the same, with the calming sound of jackal cries in the far distance acting as the perfect lullaby.
+As there is no electricity, your phone goes home with the managers to recharge its batteries, thus allowing you to do the same, with the calming sound of jackal cries in the far distance acting as the perfect lullaby.